 The proximity alarm alerts you when an ARPA target is within the range you set.
 The audio alarm sounds and the alarm message "PROXIMITY" appears.
-The symbol of the target becomes a flashing triangle.
-Press the CANCEL/HL OFF key to stop the audio alarm.
+The target symbol changes to a dangerous target symbol (triangle, see section 3.9) and flashes with its vector.
+Press any key to stop the audio alarm.
 The flashing continues until the target is not within the range set, the alarm range is changed to exclude the target, or the proximity alarm is deactivated.

 - 1. Press the MENU key to open the menu. - 2.
-Use the Cursorpad (▲ or ▼) to select [Target] and press the ENTER key. - 3.
-Use the Cursorpad (▲ or ▼) to select [Proximity] and press the ENTER key.
+Use the Cursorpad (\blacktriangle or \triangledown) to select [Target] and press the ENTER key. - 3.
+Use the Cursorpad (\blacktriangle or \triangledown) to select [Proximity] and press the ENTER key.